WP-API/docs-v2/extending/adding/index.md

 } );
 ```

 Right now, we're only registering the one endpoint for the route. ("Route" is the URL, whereas "endpoint" is the function behind it that corresponds to a method *and* a URL.
 For more, see the [Glossary](/glossary.html).)
+If your site domain is `example.com` and you've kept the API path of `wp-json`, then the full URL would be `http://example.com/wp-json/myplugin/v1/author/(?P<id>\d+)`.
 Each route can have any number of endpoints, and for each endpoint, you can define the HTTP methods allowed, a callback function for responding to the request and a permissions callback for creating custom permissions.
 In addition you can define allowed fields in the request and for each field specify a default value, a sanitization callback, a validation callback, and whether the field is required.

 ### Namespacing